JulienBuonarota/ProcessLogger/Readme.md

     # example of possible output_string:
     # No process of name -  ananas  - have been found in log file -  example_log.log  -
     print(output_string)
-    # can consider that if the process has not been log yet if should be executed
+    # can consider that if the process has not been log yet it should be executed
     output_bool = False
 elif ('True' in output_string) or ('False' in output_string):
     output_bool = eval(output_string)